laurensdewaele/tenso-mobile-app/app/lib/notes.md

 - Login with device id, to save workouts already
 - Think about:
   - Categories and different colors?
+  - Is giving an initial difficulty level useful at all?
 - Draw diagram when all is refactored.
 - Nice logo (animated)!
 - Review app on smaller and larger screens.